-Hyperpigmentation is a common skin condition.
-It affects people of all skin types.
+Hyperpigmentation is a common skin condition affecting people of all skin types.

-Some forms of hyperpigmentation, including melasma and sun spots, are more likely to affect areas of skin that face sun exposure, including the face, arms, and legs.
+Sun spots are more common in areas with frequent sun exposure, including the face, arms, and legs.

 Having extra pigment in some areas of skin is usually harmless but can sometimes indicate another medical condition, such as Addison’s disease.